SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     The ``objc`` attribute is implicitly added
     to Objective-C compatible members of the class, its extensions, its subclasses, and all of their extensions.

-``nonobjc``
-    Apply this attribute to a
-    method, property, subscript, or initializer declaration
-    to suppress an implicit ``objc`` attribute.
-    The ``nonobjc`` attribute tells the compiler
-    to make the declaration unavailable in Objective-C code, even though it is possible to represent it in Objective-C.

-    Applying this attribute to an extension
-    has the same effect as
-    applying it to every member of that extension that is not explicitly marked with
-    either the ``objc`` or ``nonobjc`` attribute.

-    You use the ``nonobjc`` attribute to resolve circularity for bridging methods in a class marked with the ``objc`` attribute, and to allow overloading of methods and initializers in a class marked with the ``objc`` attribute.

-    A method marked with the ``nonobjc`` attribute cannot override a method marked with the ``objc`` attribute.
-    However, a method marked with the ``objc`` attribute can override a method marked with the ``nonobjc`` attribute.
-    Similarly, a method marked with the ``nonobjc`` attribute cannot satisfy a protocol requirement
-    for a method marked with the ``objc`` attribute.

-``NSApplicationMain``
-    Apply this attribute to a class
-    to indicate that it is the application delegate.
-    Using this attribute is equivalent to calling the ``NSApplicationMain(_:_:)`` function.

-    If you do not use this attribute, supply a ``main.swift`` file with code at the top level that calls the ``NSApplicationMain(_:_:)`` function as follows:

-    .. testcode:: nsapplicationmain

-       -> import AppKit
-       -> NSApplicationMain(CommandLine.argc, CommandLine.unsafeArgv)
-       !$ No Info.plist file in application bundle or no NSPrincipalClass in the Info.plist file, exiting

-``NSCopying``
-    Apply this attribute to a stored variable property of a class.
-    This attribute causes the property's setter to be synthesized with a *copy* of the property's value---returned by the ``copyWithZone(_:)`` method---instead of the value of the property itself.
-    The type of the property must conform to the ``NSCopying`` protocol.

-    The ``NSCopying`` attribute behaves in a way similar to the Objective-C ``copy`` property attribute.

-    ..
-TODO: If and when Dave includes a section about this in the Guide, provide a link to the relevant section.

-``NSManaged``
-    Apply this attribute to an instance method or stored variable property of a class that inherits from ``NSManagedObject`` to indicate that Core Data dynamically provides its implementation at runtime, based on the associated entity description.
-    For a property marked with the ``NSManaged`` attribute, Core Data also provides the storage at runtime.
-    Applying this attribute also implies the ``objc`` attribute.

 ``testable``
     Apply this attribute to ``import`` declarations